telerik/kendo-ui-core/docs/controls/editors/upload/overview.md

 ## See Also

-Other articles on Kendo UI Upload:
+Other articles and how-to examples on Kendo UI Upload:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the Upload Widget](/aspnet-mvc/helpers/upload/overview)
 * [Overview of the Upload JSP Tag](/jsp/tags/upload/overview)